Blue & Red ~Fall Seven Times, Stand Up Eight~

 ――How was your active career with numbers 8 and 7?

-Tomofumi FUJIYAMA "It was in an instant."
+Fujiyama "It was over in an instant"

 ――What was it like for you after retirement?